 Avoid passing slow-moving vehicles.

 The first tip you should learn is to avoid passing slow-moving vehicles.
 It’s not always possible, but if you see a car stuck in the road or appear in trouble, pull off the road and call the police.
 Don’t be tempted to pass a vehicle stopped in the middle of the road.
-It could be an accident, that someone is stranded, and it could be a trap.
+It could be an accident, that someone is stranded, or a trap.

 If you’re unsure, pull off the road.
 If you must pass a vehicle stopped in the street, do not pass it on the left side.
 Instead, pass on the right side.
 It may be tempting to pass on the left because you want to get back on the road quickly, but that means you will need to pass the vehicle on the left when it starts moving again.

 This can lead to accidents.
-Make sure always to drive defensively.
+Always drive defensively.
 That includes being prepared for unexpected hazards, like deer or other animals.
 Always keep your windows up and your doors locked.
-Make sure to stay alert and ready to brake.
+Stay alert and ready to brake.

 Frequently Asked Questions Foggy Weather

-Q: How does driving in Fog differ from other types of weather?
+Q: How does driving in fog differ from driving in other types of weather?

-A: Fog can make it difficult to see and make judgment calls while driving.
+A: Fog can make seeing and making judgment calls while driving difficult.
 It can cause traffic to move slowly and make drivers more likely to hit their brakes.
 Drivers also tend to go slower than normal.

 Q: Are there any safety tips when driving in Fog?